kjhealy/kieranhealy.hugo/content/resources/emacs-starter-kit/_index.md

 <h2>An Emacs Starter Kit for the Social Sciences</h2>

 <p>
 To accompany the <a href="http://www.kieranhealy.org/files/misc/workflow-apps.pdf">Choosing Your Workflow Applications</a> paper, here is <a href="https://github.com/kjhealy/emacs-starter-kit">the Emacs Starter Kit for the Social Sciences</a>.
 It is a version of Phil Hagelberg's <a href="http://github.com/technomancy/emacs-starter-kit/tree">emacs starter kit</a> by way of <a href="http://eschulte.github.com/emacs-starter-kit/" title="Emacs Starter Kit">Eric Schulte's</a> Org-Mode implementation.
 I've made some further tweaks and added some tools of particular use to social scientists.
 The starter-kit includes up-to-date versions of <a href="http://ess.r-project.org/">Emacs Speaks Statistics</a>, <a href="http://www.gnu.org/software/auctex/" title="AUCTeX - Sophisticated document creation">AucTeX</a>, <a href="http://philjackson.github.com/magit/" title="It's Magit!">Magit</a>, <a href="http://jblevins.org/projects/markdown-mode/" title="Emacs markdown-mode">Markdown mode</a>, <a href="http://code.google.com/p/yasnippet/" title="yasnippet - Project Hosting on Google Code">Yasnippet</a>, and assorted other useful bits and pieces.
-It should work immediately on Mac OS X with the current version of Emacs.
+It should work immediately on MacOS with the current version of Emacs.
 </p>
 <p>